icicel/ahn/README.md

 ### I/U conversion

 To further aid in pronouncability, Is and Us in large groups of vowels are "converted" to their respective consonant "forms", J and W.
-The standard method for doing this is as follows:
+The standard method for doing this is as follows (taking into account the changes of one step for the next step):
-1. Convert all Us that are surrounded by vowels
+1. Convert all Us that are surrounded by vowels to Ws
-2. Convert all Is that are surrounded by vowels
+2. Convert all Is that are surrounded by vowels to Js
-3. Convert all Us that are in front of another vowel
+3. Convert all Us that are in front of another vowel to Ws
-4. Convert all Is that are in front of another vowel
+4. Convert all Is that are in front of another vowel to Js
-5. Convert all Us that are after another vowel
+5. Convert all Us that are after another vowel to Ws

 The converted Js are dotless, like the Is.
 - beast - ǵ̈oı